microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether the editor should automatically format the pasted content.
 A formatter must be available and the formatter should be able to format a range in a document.
   "editor.formatOnPaste": false,

   // Format a file on save.
-A formatter must be available, the file must not be auto-saved, and editor must not be shutting down.
+A formatter must be available, the file must not be saved after delay, and the editor must not be shutting down.
   "editor.formatOnSave": false,

   // Timeout in milliseconds after which the formatting that is run on file save is cancelled.